Fae-coded/SpiderQuiz/README.md

 ![initial questions test](./assets/images/questions-error-test.jpg)

-Before testing results.html I noticed the similar issues found in questions.html and index.html were present, therefore I corrected backslashes in the script path and amend the button element to have an onClick attribute instead of using an anchor element.
+Before testing results.html I noticed similar issues found in questions.html and index.html were present, therefore I corrected backslashes in the script path and amended the button element to have an onClick attribute, instead of using an anchor element.
 Once these corrections were made to results.html I ran an initial test which returned no errors or warnings.

 All HTML files have now passsed HTML validity checks with W3C.